Wednesday 19 February 2025

 Have a look at the suggested blogs and links on this page and think about how you can start to manage your stress

-Maggie’s runs free six-week ‘Managing Stress’ courses for anyone affected by cancer.
+Maggie’s runs free, six-week ‘Managing Stress’ courses for anyone affected by cancer.

-We also have relaxation groups, mindfulness courses and gentle exercises classes (including tai chi and yoga).
+We also have relaxation groups, mindfulness courses and gentle exercises classes, including tai chi and yoga.

-Drop into one of our centres to talk things over.
+Just come in to one of our centres to talk things over.

-Last review: Oct 2021 | Next review: Oct 2022
+Last review: Sep 2025 | Next review: Sep 2028

 Information about what stress is, including possible causes, and how you can learn to cope, with tips on how to relax.